nmjmdr/nizcita/README.md

 Support for Alerts

 For dashboard and alerts have to integrate have to any opensource log dashboard system (to be done)

+If you find any bugs or have suggestions for improvements, please email me at: narasimha (dot) (gm) (at) gmail

 ----